tier2tickets/Knowledge-Base/content/integration/connectwise.rst

 - API Name: Service Ticket

-	- Callback URL: The URL on the Notification Page in the Helpdeskbutton portal.
+	- Callback URL: Listed on your `Integration Settings Page. <https://dev.helpdeskbuttons.com/backend.php>`_ under the Ticket Notification section.

 	- Service Board: The board you want the Notifications to function on.